giantswarm/docs/src/content/reference/web-interface/app-catalog.md

 ![install-modal](../install-modal.png)

-This is also where you can supply your values.yaml with custom configuration for the app.
+This is also where you can provide your values.yaml with custom configuration for the app.